 All submitted applications will be reviewed by members of the Reset team.
 Based on this initial review, selected applications may be invited to submit additional information.
 Finalists are reviewed by an independent panel of experts with deep knowledge and insight into the topics related to our Goals (panelists may, for example, include members of our Advisory Council or partner organisations).
 For more details on the various stages of review, check out our Decision Process overview.

 Note: Approval is not guaranteed at any stage of the application process.
 Given the high number of applications Reset receives for each Open Call, the likelihood of success for any particular application is low.

 Applications for all our Open Calls are accepted on a rolling basis.
-You can choose to submit at any time throughout the year, with “round” deadlines occurring every other month (January 1, March 1, May 1, July 1, September 1, and November 1).
+You can choose to submit at any time throughout the year, with “round” deadlines occurring as stipulated on the reset.tech website.
 Applications must be submitted no later than 23:59 (11:59PM) GMT on the date of the deadline in order to be considered as part of that round.
 If a submission is received after that time, it will be reviewed as part of the next round.
 Reset reviews applications at the end of each round.

 Note: To make sure you're always up to date on any changes to our Open Calls, and to learn about other Reset funding opportunities, sign up for Reset announcements.